Checkmarks and a trophy indicating a completed checklist that increases quality

 Use schema markup

 Schema markup helps search engines provide more informative results for searchers.
-For example, you might search for an event online and see dates in the search results.
-These are rich snippets, created by schema markup.
-Schema also provides search engines with machine readable data that helps Google understand what a page is about.
-Checkout this link for info on what schema Google supports.
+For example, when you search for an event online and see dates or times directly in the search results.
+These rich results use schema-structured data.
+Schema also provides search engines with machine-readable information that helps clarify what a page represents and how it should be interpreted.
+Review the schema types Google supports in its structured data documentation

 Put your content above the fold